assafmo/NBAStatsTelegramBot/README.md

         }
     }
     ```
-    Get your telegram `chat_id` by messaging your bot in the desired chat and checking `https://api.telegram.org/bot<BOT_KEY>/getUpdates`.
+    Get your telegram `chat_id` by messaging your bot in the desired chat and checking `https://api.telegram.org/bot<YOUR_TELEGRAM_BOT_KEY>/getUpdates`.

 4. Keyswords go in the `./keywords` folder as a `.js` module.
     Each keyword list is a `Promise`d array of strings.
-    Keywords are case-insensitive.
+    Keywords are case-sensitive.

 5. Execute `node main.js`